Leaf-mine:

 (Bladmineerders van Europa), Austria, Czech Republic, Estonia, Finland, French

-mainland, Hungary, Lithuania, Poland, Slovakia and Sweden (Martinez in Fauna Europaea).
+mainland, Hungary, Lithuania, Poland, Slovakia and Sweden (Fauna Europaea).

 Also